|ADDRESS: Furocho, Chikusaku, Nagoya, Japan / POSTAL CODE: 464-8602 / PHONE: +81-52-789-2429 / FACSIMILE: +81-52-789-2829|

 The Nagoya Daigaku Station of the Subway Meijo Line is located at the center of Nagoya University, Higashiyama Campus.(The word “Daigaku” means “University”.)
 The Graduate School of Mathematics is just a minute away from the station.

 At Central Japan International Airport Station in the airport, take the Meitetsu Train and get off at Kanayama Station.
-It takes about 25 minutes (by Rapid Limited Express), and costs 790 yen.
+It takes about 25 minutes (by Rapid Limited Express), and costs 810 yen.
 There are a variety of destinations, but every train stops at Kanayama Station.
 However, although all the trains are called “Express” (there are four types of “Express”), some are actually “Local”, and take much longer time.
 We advise you to take “Rapid Limited Express (fastest)” or “Limited Express (second fastest)”.
 Kanayama Station is the second stop for Rapid Limited Express, and the seventh stop for Limited Express.
 The both types are operated in every 30 minutes in the daytime.
 (Operating hours, approx. 5:30–11:00.)
+The ticket for a reserved seat (called “μ-ticket”) costs 360 yen, and it is available at the ticket counter.
+(We recommend to buy it, since sometimes all seats in a faster train are reserved ones.)

 If your first destination is the city center (Sakae area), instead of Nagoya University, then at Subway Kayanama Station take the Subway Meijo Line (clockwise direction).
 It takes 7 minutes, and costs 200 yen.
 The shuttle bus from Airport to Sakae area is also available.